gmac/schema-stitching-handbook/federation-services/README.md

 This example demonstrates the integration of [Apollo Federation services](https://www.apollographql.com/docs/federation/implementing-services/) into a stitched schema, as described in [Federation services documentation](https://www.graphql-tools.com/docs/stitch-type-merging#federation-services).

-As you get the hang of Schema Stitching, you may realize just how complex Federation services are for what they do.
+As you get the hang of schema stitching, you may realize just how complex Federation services are for what they do.
 The `buildFederatedSchema` method from the `@apollo/federation` package creates a fairly nuanced GraphQL resource that does not guarentee itself to be independently consistent or valid, but plugs seamlessly into a greater automation package.
 By comparison, stitching encourages services to be independently valid and self-contained GraphQL resources, which makes them quite primitive and durable.
-While federation automates service bindings at the cost of tightly-coupled complexity, stitching sticks to loosely-coupled bindings at the cost of manual configuration.
-The merits of each strategy are likely a deciding factor for developers selecting a platform.
+While federation automates service bindings at the cost of tightly-coupled complexity, stitching embraces loosely-coupled bindings at the cost of manual setup.
+The merits of each strategy are likely to be a deciding factor for developers selecting a platform.

-Stitching is a library used to build a framework like Federation.
+Stitching is very much a library used to build a framework like Federation.
 It is a more generic tool, and works better without the opinionated complexity added by `buildFederatedSchema`.
 However, when integrating with preexisting servers or in the process of a migration, nothing says you can't incorporate your existing federation resources into a stitched gateway.

 **This example demonstrates:**